beyarkay/masters-thesis/src/03_lit_review.md

     jacobsenDesignUtahDextrous1986,
     marcusSensingHumanHand1988}}.

-**Flex sensors** measure the bend of a short plastic strip were first placed across joints and used successfully in the late 1980s and early 1990s\footnote{\citealt{
+**Flex sensors** whichmeasure the bend of a short plastic strip were first placed across joints and used successfully in the late 1980s and early 1990s\footnote{\citealt{
     zimmermanHandGestureInterface1987,